John Gregson: Early post-war career

 After being demobilised in 1945, Gregson joined the Liverpool Playhouse for a year, before going on to Perth Theatre in Scotland.
 There he met his future wife, actress Ida Reddish from Nottingham (at the time using the stage name Thea Kronberg, though she later became Thea Gregory) who had recently arrived from the Birmingham Repertory Theatre.
 They moved to London in 1947, and married in Hampstead.
 The couple eventually had three daughters and three sons.
 Gregson appeared alongside Alec Guinness in the play The Human Touch in the West End.
 He also starred in Roger MacDougall's comedy Macadam and Eve and later enjoyed success in Hugh Hastings's play Seagulls Over Sorrento at the Apollo Theatre.

 One of Gregson's first screen appearances was in the film Saraband for Dead Lovers (1948), a tearjerking romance starring Joan Greenwood and Stewart Granger.
 In the popular Scott of the Antarctic (also 1948) he played Tom Crean.

 Gregson could also be seen in Ealing's Whisky Galore!
 (1949) and Train of Events (1949), as well as The Hasty Heart (1949), Cairo Road (1950), Treasure Island (1950) and The Lavender Hill Mob (1951).
 He had a lead role in Angels One Five (1951), a war film.

 He was promoted to leading man for The Brave Don't Cry (1952), about a mining disaster.
 Gregson had the second lead in Rank's Venetian Bird and supported in The Holly and the Ivy (both 1952).
 He also had a leading role in another Ealing comedy, The Titfield Thunderbolt (1953).
+His performance in Venetian Bird led to him being offered a long-term contract by the Rank Organisation.